What Gate Style Suits My Home?

-These are perfect for ascending driveways (i.e. if there is a hill from the entrance of your property leading up to your home) or homes with a short driveway.
+External swinging gates are perfect for ascending driveways (i.e. if there is a hill from the entrance of your property leading up to your home) or homes with a short driveway.
 Gates with an internal swing would get stuck on the ascending ground or may hit into the wall if the driveway is very short, whereas outward swinging gates won’t compromise your driveway or property.

 The only downside of this gate type is you need a lot of space on the outside of the property, so that it doesn’t interfere with footpaths or roads.
 These gates best match properties on quieter streets or countryside homes.

-These can be the most versatile gate style, provided there is enough room either side of the entrance for the gate to slide across.
+Sliding gates can be the most versatile gate style, provided there is enough room either side of the entrance for the gate to slide across.
 Sliding gates are perfect for short driveways or properties that lead out onto busy street or footpaths, which don’t allow room for a gate to swing either outwards or inwards.